 The Bois Jacques

 The heart of our tour took place in the Bois Jacques.
 This is the woods where Easy Company dug in and held off the Germans despite lack of winter clothes, food, ammunition, and medical supplies.
 Some of the trenches exist today.
 You can pay respects to these men on this hallowed ground.
 A bonus on our tour came when we met one of the actors from Band of Brothers, James Madio, who plays soldier Frank Perconte.
 He talked with with the veterans when preparing for his role, and we talked with him about Perconte.
 He was known for his cleanliness, even in the trenches.
 So in the series, Madio decided to brush his teeth in one scene, knowing this would portray Perconte well.
 As the Allies shivered in their foxholes in December 1944, the Germans sent 2 men into town to see the commander, Brig.
 Gen. Anthony McAuliffe, and present a demand to surrender.
 The Allies were cut off from all aid so it was time to give up, right?
 McAuliffe’s famous reply was “Nuts!”
 The Germans, probably baffled, returned to their lines.
-A few days later, Patton rolled down one of the roads with his tanks and that was the beginning of the end of the siege of Bastogne.
-Here’s the farmhouse where that meeting took place.

 The Nearby Town of Foy